rezamqds/UniProjects/README.md

 # UniProjects
 Welcome to my GitHub page 📄
-These are some easy and intermediate projects for university.
+These are some projects for university.
 So don't look here for other stuff's 👀

-\FoSs 🐞 N' Copy left\
+this repo update every semester and terms.